How to Care for Pet Hamsters: Behavior, Diet, Housing, and More

 - Who will be playing with the pet?

 - Can you afford food, bedding, treats, and possibly upgrading the enclosure?

-After a few days have pasted, try to figure out your new pets favorite foods, whether it be sunflowers, yogurt treats, raisons, or carrots.
+After a few days have passed, try to figure out your new pet's favorite foods, whether it be sunflowers, yogurt treats, raisins, or carrots.
 Open the cage door, and stick your hand in with the treat in front of him.
-Let him smell and grab at the treat, this shows him that you're not going to hurt him, but give him something yummy instead.
+Let him smell and grab at the treat; this shows him that you're not going to hurt him, but rather give him something yummy instead.
 Do this several times in a row, a few times a day, for several days.
 Eventually, the hamster will realize that you're definitely not going to hurt him, and that you may not be so bad after all.

 Have your hand a the cage doors with the treat on your palm, and allow him to sniff at your hand, possibly nip and ‘taste' it.
 The hamster will reach onto your palm to grab the treat, and he'll probably quickly run off.
 Eventually you'll be able to remove your hand from the cage doors with the hamster still on it.

 Eventually, your hamster will see or hear you and run to the doors of his cage (if he's even awake), wanting to be let out and socialized.

 Always, watch young children with hamsters.
 I heard many a horror story with the child will drop the hamster, throw the hamster's ball with him inside, squeeze him, or worse.
 Plus, you don't want your child, or anyone else's bitten by a hamster, just as much as you don't want the child to hurt the hamster.

 - Hamsters need the commercial hamster/gerbil diets.
 For the most part, any one of them will do.

 - Provide your hamster with fresh veggies at least once a week—dark leafy greens, carrots, potatoes, and celery can be given to your hamster.